8 Uniquely Memorable Things to do in Cozumel: Travel Guide [2025]

 For those interested in scuba diving in Cozumel, there are several professional companies to choose from that will show you all the best diving sites, from the Columbia reef to the Palancar reef and beyond.

-- Discover Scuba Diving private course.
-This is a great opportunity for uncertified divers to get their fins wet.
+- Discover the best Scuba Diving private course.
+This is a fantastic opportunity for uncertified divers to get their fins wet.
 It’s a three-hour private course led by a PADI-certified instructor and includes one underwater dive.
 Click here to book your lesson!

 - Certified Scuba diving tour with 2 tanks.
 This 3-hour diving tour includes 2 dives in Cozumel’s National Marine Park.
 You’ll visit famous dive sites like the Columbia and Palancar reefs and spot all kinds of incredible fish and other marine life, such as nurse sharks and sea turtles, on this excursion.
-The cost of dive equipment rentals is not included in the cost of the trip.
 Click here to book your tour.

 If snorkeling is more your style, there are many options available.
 A typical snorkel tour lasts about 4 hours and takes you to visit 3 different coral reefs off of Cozumel: Palancar, El Cielo, and Columbia.
 You’ll travel between each location on a glass-bottomed boat, giving you a preview of what awaits you beneath the surface!
 Meanwhile, your tour guide will educate you on the different types of marine life you’ll see and the intricacies of the local ecosystems.